zhangxuan2011/mcospkg/README.md

  - Feature Updates (Build += 3),
  - Important Feature Updates (Build += 4).

+Now let me introduce the rules:
-Each commit messages must mark the latest build numbers.
+1. Each commit messages must mark the latest build numbers;
+2. If 2 same levels' commit are next to each other, the build version only increases once, not twice.

 Build numbers since: **9121 (v0.9.1)**.